MovingBlocks/legacy-website/_posts/2021-04-17-terasaturday-13.md

 First of all, we doubled up on UI this week 🖥️🖥️ when updating from `TeraNUI` 1.5 to 3.0!
 You could also say, our user interface got 3D now, but maybe that's too much bad jokes for one blog post 🤪
 While talking about UI, let's also mention that _@DarkWeird_ [migrated `PlayerConfig` to leverage `AutoConfig`](https://github.com/MovingBlocks/Terasology/pull/4599).

-Less focused on bad jokes is our current effort to improve our non-engine documentation.
-Until we have enough capacity to introduce some more complex tool like [OrchidDocs](https://orchid.run/bundles/orchiddocs), we'll leverage the light and less intrusive [docsify](https://docsify.js.org/#/).
-Have a look at the fancy new docs of our first migration candidate [`Health`](https://github.com/Terasology/Health): https://terasology.github.io/Health ✨

 With our documentation efforts focusing on making it easier for module developers to adjust documentation as part of a PR, we also continuously try to make it easier for our contributors to write blog posts.
 In this context, _@skaldarnar_ fixed the devcontainer setup for our website, such that in addition to using GitPod, blog posts can also be authored using the [Visual Studio Code Remote - Containers extension](https://code.visualstudio.com/docs/remote/containers).